Adrija-B/flask-docker-hello-world/README.md

 # Basic Hello World app with Flask

-This repo houses my flask app for the Security Analysis Class[MSBX 5500] of 2022
+This repo houses my flask app for the Security Analysis Class[MSBX 5500] of 2022.
+It is a simple web-application framework, performing a few basic string manipulation.
+We have included 3 app routes, namely:

 ## Using this repo